 - Body Chills

 According to a publication about the health impact of Salvinorin A, it produces strong cognitive adverse reactions, including dissociative effects and memory impairment.
-These short-term salvia drug side effects which users experience after the initial feeling of “high” include the following:

 - Difficulty concentrating